Robust Attitude Control of Nonlinear UAV Dynamics with LFT Models and $\mathcal{H}_\infty$ Performance: LPV Modeling of Multi-Rotor Systems

 \subsection{Robust Control Problem as an LFT Interconnection}

 The multi-rotor dynamics in Eqn. \eqref{LPV}, together with the measurement model in Eqn. \eqref{measurement}-\eqref{noise}, can be expressed in the LPV state-space form

-where $x$ is the state vector, $y_m$ is the measured output, and $w$ is the exogenous input that includes sensor noise and disturbance. $z$ represents the regulated output, which needs to be minimized, which is the attitude and actuator efforts.
+where $x$ is the state vector, $y_m$ is the measured output, and $w$ is the exogenous input that includes sensor noise and disturbance. $z$ represents the regulated outputs that need to be minimized, which in our case is the attitude error and actuator efforts.
 The vector $\rho$ represents the LPV parameters given in \eqref{params}.
 The system matrices are nonlinear functions of $\rho$.

 The control objective is to design an output-feedback controller $K$ that regulates $z$ based on the available measurement $y_m$, while ensuring robust stability and performance against parameter variations $\rho$ and exogenous disturbances $w$.
-This is achieved by embedding the system into the generalized interconnection shown in Fig.~\ref{fig:interconnections}, where weighting functions $W_i$ map the physical design specifications into the $\mathcal{H_\infty}$ framework.
+This is achieved by embedding the system into the generalized interconnection shown in Fig.~\ref{fig:interconnections}, where weighting functions $W_{r,d,u,n}$ map the physical design specifications into the $\mathcal{H_\infty}$ framework.

-These weights shape the frequency response capture actuator bandwidth limits, noise spectra, and disturbance rejection requirements that are not directly visible in the raw signals.
+These weights shape the frequency response and capture actuator bandwidth limits, noise spectra, and disturbance rejection requirements that are not directly visible in the raw signals.
 Moreover, the exogenous inputs are normalized as unit-norm bounded, ensuring that the $\mathcal{H}_\infty$ optimization problems remain well-posed, with performance guarantees scaling proportionally with disturbance magnitudes.

 Formally, the objective is to define a tunable state space model of the controller to minimize

 where $T_{w \to z}$ is the closed-loop transfer matrix from $w$ to $z$.
 The $\mathcal{H}_\infty$ objective ensures attenuation of worst-case disturbances, while accounting for structured uncertainties in $\rho$.